top of page

 Our Curriculum

 Horseshoe Mountain Village School's liberal arts curriculum offers children a rich and varied "generous feast" of learning.
-To see samples of our curriculum, visit the Alveary

-Inspirational subjects: Bible stories and verse, hymns, folk songs, artist and composer study, solfege, poetry, Shakespeare, myths, legends, and folk tales.
+Liberal Arts: Music, folk songs, artist and composer study, solfege, poetry, Shakespeare, myths, legends, and folk tales.

 A Typical Week: